 - Creating a website with a responsive design

-- Creating fast loading pages
+- Creating fast-loading pages

 The Usage of On-Page SEO

 To begin with, the creators of a website usually control the quality of the site to improve the ranking of the website.
-If you, as the owner of the site, address all the technical issues that influence the quality of what they search engines can understand, then you are in a better position to rank higher in the results.
+If you, as the owner of the site, address all the technical issues that influence the quality of what the search engines can understand, then you are in a better position to rank higher in the results.

-Difference Between On-page SEO and Onsite SEO
+The Difference Between On-page SEO and Onsite SEO

-On-page SEO refers to the optimization done on a single page in your blog or website, while onsite SEO refers to the optimization done on your whole website or blog.
+On-page SEO refers to the optimization done on a single page of your blog or website, while onsite SEO refers to the optimization done on your whole website or blog.
 Both work hand in hand, though it is possible for you to optimize a single page and not optimize the rest of the site.